slvp2503/FunBlast/Readme.txt

 ## 🚀 How to Run

 ### Option 1 (Recommended)
-Just download the exe file and enjoy ! ( no need to download anything else ) ( if you want the code I posted a text document which you can directly download )
+Just download the exe ( stand alone ) file and enjoy ! ( no need to download anything else ) you can download it here , https://drive.google.com/file/d/1XBO5rADBMMxyCbM_uvnMtiYoR1bEMvRr/view ( if you want the code I posted a text document which you can directly download )

 ### Option 2